German adverbial phrases

+German adverbial phrases add information to German verbs.
 An adverb is a word that modifies the meaning of a verb, and an adverbial phrase is a combination of words that perform the same function.
 The German language includes several different kinds of adverbial phrases.

+German, for example, uses adverbial phrases to indicate "change of orientation", such as "nach rechts, nach links, schräg, scharf (‘to the right’, ‘to the left’, ‘diagonally’, ‘sharply’)".

 Native adverbs

 Many adverbs are not derived from an adjective.
 Often they have very important meanings.
 For example, nicht, leider or gerne ("not", "unfortunately", "gladly").

 Accusative nouns with adverbial meaning

 The duration or the spatial extent of a verb's action can be expressed by a nominal expression in the accusative case.